PCvolt/Hisoutensoku-LabTool/README.md

 Use Visual Studio for compilation as .dll.

 ### KNOWN BUGS
+- randomCH function completely disables the CH state for player 2.
 - yuyuko 3Arb against standing is displayed as +12F while she is -12F.
 - suika crouch in corner, youmu d22 is displayed as -17, but if youmu holds a direction she is displayed as +18.